 Three Services are held at the Cathedral every day of the year without exception.
+Everyone is very welcome.

 The weekday pattern is Morning Prayer at 7.30am, Holy Communion at 8.00am and Evensong or Evening Prayer at 5.30pm.

 The Sunday pattern is Holy Communion at 8.15am, Sung Eucharist at 10.30am and Evensong or Evening Prayer at 4.00pm

 On Wednesdays and Fridays at 12.15pm we also have a short Midday Prayer service; and on Thursdays at 12.10pm a service of Holy Communion.